-Homemade gifts come from the heart and are appreciated for the love and effort that goes into making them.
-This time of year provides the perfect opportunity to give family, friends, neighbors, co-workers, teachers, etc. a gift they will cherish because it is handmade with them in mind.
+In a year marked by fear, uncertainty and loss, it seems more important than ever to let those special people in our lives know how much we appreciate and care for them.
+Homemade gifts come from the heart and are treasured all the more for the love and effort that goes into making them.
+This time of year provides the perfect opportunity to give family, friends, neighbors, co-workers, teachers, a gift they will cherish because it is handmade with them in mind.
 The good news is that homemade gifts don’t need to be hard, time-consuming or expensive to make.